Got a mattress topper that keeps sliding off again and again? Let’s face it. Fixing your bed every time your mattress topper slips off is annoying.

 No, toppers are meant to alter the feel of your mattress, so placing them under the mattress to prevent it from sliding off defeats the purpose of getting a mattress topper.

-Mattress toppers are intended to be the top layer where you lie down, so you get to enjoy its benefits.
-Doing otherwise is just a waste of your money as your topper would only get damaged and dirtied.
+Mattress toppers are intended to be the top layer where you lie down, so you enjoy its benefits.
+Otherwise is just a waste of your money as your topper would only get damaged and dirtied.

 Does a Mattress Topper Go Under a Mattress Protector?